Johk3/Passive_RY/README.md

 # Passive_RTY

-A tool to create passive income from reddit content
+A tool to create passive income from reddit content.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+This tool was created as a way to upload Reddit content to Youtube in an efficient and fast manner which would not require to be controlled by a human past the initial conditions which are set for the software, such as which subreddit it will scrape content from, etc. These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites